Olive1117/twitter_fdap/README.md

 - A Linux computer
 - Python3 with the websockets module
-- Chromium with Tampermonkey installed
+- Google Chrome with Tampermonkey installed
-- Signed in to your Twitter account in Chromium
+- Signed in to your Twitter account in Google Chrome
 - Install and enable [twitter-web-exporter](https://github.com/prinsss/twitter-web-exporter) v1.2.0 in Tampermonkey (Note: Please use my modified `twitter-web-exporter.js` in this FDAP script)
 - Expand the menu in twitter-web-exporter
 - Port 9992 should be available